-When the tank and regulator have been fitted, the gas pipe can be made up with the union nuts and nipples.
+When the tank and regulator have been fitted, the gas pipe can be made up.

 Use the 1/8" dia. copper pipe supplied and cut to a suitable length to reach from the regulator to the gas jet block.

-Avoid contact with any other pipes or fittings and silver solder the nipples to the ends of the pipe, remembering to first slide the union nuts over the pipe, checking they are the correct way around so that they will then slide over the nipples to fix the pipe to the gas tank regulator, and the gas jet block..
+Avoid contact with any other pipes or fittings and silver solder all joints.